Evaluating Demonstrations

 Warning

-This function creates an ObjectLoader
+This function creates an ObjectLoader internally and is

 therefore not thread-safe.